UPC/ravada/docs/docs/nodes.rst

 ------------

-To add a new node to a Ravada cluster you have to install a minimal Linux operating system with some specific applications. ( TODO: review this )
+To add a new node to a Ravada cluster you have to install a minimal Linux operating system with these packages:

-- ssh
+- openssh-server
 - libvirt-bin
 - qemu-kvm